domvil/BigDataExam/REPORT.md

 Another shortlisted pair, `CHARVIL` and `NYBOLIG`, reaches `3.517 m`, but without the stronger geometry-and-disruption evidence required by the final confirmation step, it should not displace the selected crossing-style encounter.

-This is why the pipeline no longer forces one result per day.
-A day may contain no valid collision-like event at all.
-The batch run therefore keeps only daily winners that survive the strict validation and then selects one global month-level winner.

 ## Limitations

-The result is still based on AIS behavior rather than direct physical damage reports.
-That means the system detects the most collision-like encounter in the available telemetry, not legal proof of an accident.
-The approach also depends on the density and timing of AIS messages.
-Sparse updates can widen the gap between raw observed proximity and synchronized trajectory estimates.

-Even with those limitations, the added post-event anomaly requirement and service-vessel filtering substantially reduce the risk of selecting an obviously operational or non-disruptive encounter.
+The result is based only on AIS messages.
+If updates are sparse, noisy, or slightly offset in time, the estimated encounter can shift, and the raw minimum distance can differ from the synchronized trajectory estimate.

+The added anomaly checks and service-vessel filtering reduce obvious false positives, but this stricter filtering can also remove real collisions before they reach the final shortlist.
+The output should therefore be read as the strongest collision candidate that survives the chosen filters, not necessarily every real collision in the data.

 ## Visualization